 This is mainly used for companies that plan to have various users access the FileMaker app through a WebDirect link or a hosted connection on FileMaker Server.
 Please note, if you are using a concurrency connection for an iOS device with FileMaker Go and you already have a “user” named login account, you DO NOT need to use concurrency connections as in the past and can use the new “users licensing” offered with FileMaker licensing to save a lot of money.
 To recap, if you have a named user with a login and password for your FileMaker desktop solution, you DO NOT need a concurrency connection as it is now included in new versions of FileMaker.

-If you are using FileMaker 17 or FileMaker 18, you now have ONE license key for all your users and this same key will stay with you from now on!
+If you are using FileMaker 17 or higher, you now have ONE license key for all your users and this same key will stay with you from now on!
 This is a new feature from Claris that can be very helpful long term.

 Still Undecided?
 Let us help.

 If you would like to learn more about the Claris FileMaker licensing options or get more clarification, give us a call at 760-510-1200 or email us at firstname.lastname@example.org.
 We will review the various options to ensure you are purchasing or renewing your licenses under their most cost-effective licensing program.
 Through our partnership with Claris, we can offer our clients Claris FileMaker licensing at a discount.
 Contact us today!